Enforcing Fair Predicted Scores on Intervals of Percentiles by Difference-of-Convex Constraints: Introduction

 \section{Introduction}

-\blfootnote{\texttt{yutian-he@uiowa.edu}\textsuperscript{1}, \texttt{yankun.huang@asu.edu}\textsuperscript{2}, \texttt{yaoxx323@umn.edu}\textsuperscript{3}, and \texttt{qihang-lin@uiowa.edu}\textsuperscript{4}.}Fairness in machine learning has emerged as a critical issue, especially when AI systems are employed to assist in high-stakes decision-making.
-For decision makers who rely on AI systems, ensuring that their models operate fairly is not only an ethical obligation but also a practical need for maintaining trust, safeguarding reputation, and complying with laws and regulations~\citep{barocas2023fairness}.

-Existing research on fairness has introduced multiple criteria to evaluate and enforce fairness of machine learning models among different groups.
-The well-known examples include demographic parity~\citep{feldman2015certifying,dwork2012fairness}, equality of opportunity~\citep{hardt2016equality} and equality of odds~\citep{hardt2016equality}.
-However, most of these metrics assume that fairness is equally important at all levels of the output predicted scores—a requirement that may impose unnecessary constraints and compromise models' predictive performance.
-In some applications, fairness concerns are often localized to a specific range of the predicted scores, such as scores near decision boundaries where outcomes are more contested and impactful.
+Fairness in machine learning has emerged as a critical issue, especially when AI systems are employed to assist in high-stakes decision-making~\citep{barocas2023fairness}.
+Existing research on fairness has introduced multiple criteria to evaluate and enforce fairness of machine learning models among different groups~\citep{feldman2015certifying,dwork2012fairness,hardt2016equality,chzhen2020fair,vogel2021learning}.
+However, most of these metrics assume that fairness is equally important at all levels of the output predicted scores-a requirement that may impose unnecessary constraints and compromise models' predictive performance.
+In some applications, fairness considerations are instead localized within specific percentile intervals of the score distribution (e.g., the top/bottom 0--20\% or regions near decision boundaries), where outcomes are more contested and socially consequential.

-For example, in school admissions, suppose machine learning models are used to rank applicants based on their predicted score of admissibility or qualification.
-Fairness is critical for applicants whose predicted scores are close to the admission threshold, as these decisions are most likely to be scrutinized and questioned.
-Applicants with very high or very low scores are either automatically accepted or rejected, and fairness issues in these regions are less likely to raise significant controversy.
-However, for students near the threshold, fairness becomes critical as small disparities in prediction can lead to significantly different outcomes.
-Ensuring fairness in this region reduces complaints and fosters equal educational opportunities.
-Similarly, suppose machine learning models are used to assist banks on mortgage approvals by predicting a risk score for each applicant.
-Fairness concerns mainly arise for applicants with medium risk scores who are on the cusp of approval.
+For example, in school admissions, machine learning models may be used to rank applicants by predicted admissibility/qualification scores.
+Fairness is especially critical for those near the admission threshold, where small disparities in prediction can determine acceptance or rejection and are most likely to be scrutinized.
+By contrast, applicants with very high scores are automatically admitted, making fairness concerns at the top percentiles less contentious.
+Ensuring fairness around the threshold both reduces complaints and promotes equal educational opportunities.